 As with all candles, the first burn is the most important.

-Here are a few important tips on candle care and how to reuse and repurpose your candles.
+Here are a few important tips on candle care and how to reuse and repurpose your Catherine & Co. candles.

 - Never burn candles on or near anything that might catch fire or leave a burning candle unattended.